ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I wish there was a way to know you’re in the good old days, before you’ve actually left them.
+> Last year, Creed asked me how to set up a blog.
+Wanting to protect the world from being exposed to Creed's brain, I opened up a Word document on his computer and put an address at the top.
+I've read some of it.
+Even for the Internet, it's... pretty shocking.
 >
-> <p>- Andy Bernard</p>
+> <p>- Ryan Howard</p>

 <br />